Higher education in Manitoba: Access and statistics

 Aboriginal post-secondary participation has been increasing during the past decade and is currently estimated at community colleges to be almost the same as for the general population of Manitoba, there are fewer participants at university level.

-It is estimated that Aboriginal students now constitute 7% of university enrolments, 17% of college enrolments, and 17% of all active apprentices in Manitoba.
+It is estimated that Aboriginal students now constitute 7 per cent of university enrolments, 17 per cent of college enrolments, and 17 per cent of all active apprentices in Manitoba.

 However, secondary school dropout rates among Aboriginal students remain disproportionately high.
-Although a relatively high proportion of Manitoba's population is Aboriginal, (15.5% in 2006) of all the provinces, Manitoba has the lowest percentage of Aboriginal youth attending school.
-In 1996, only 44.1% of Aboriginal youth were attending school full or part-time.
+Although a relatively high proportion of Manitoba's population is Aboriginal, (15.5 per cent in 2006) of all the provinces, Manitoba has the lowest percentage of Aboriginal youth attending school.
+In 1996, only 44.1 per cent of Aboriginal youth were attending school full or part-time.
 As such, two of the goals of the "Bridging Two Worlds: Aboriginal Education and Employment Action Plan 2008-2011" were: to increase student engagement and high school completion; and, to improve access to and success in adult learning, including post-secondary education and training.

 ACCESS provides specialized programs with funding to residents from under-represented groups who have faced barriers to post-secondary education, including such individuals as First Nations, the physically challenged, females, single parents, and immigrants.
 COPSE reported that, between 1999/00 and 2009/10, 3,706 new students enrolled in ACCESS programs with an average of 337 new students per year.